 In both of the above cases the house sewer must be replaced from the inside front of the house to at least the point where proper pitch can be obtained.

-This is probably the most easily corrected of all house sewer problems, yet one that people tend to needlessly live with.
+A sewer gas smell is probably the most easily corrected of all house sewer problems.
+It does not usually require any excavation work or an extensive repair to correct.
+Yet it is one of those sewer problems that people tend to needlessly live with.
 Typically the smell of sewer gas inside a house is from a house trap that has loose caps or missing covers.
 The main purpose of a house trap is to have a water barrier blocking sewer gases from entering a house.
 Leaving the trap covers open or loose defeats the entire purpose.

 Simply replacing the trap covers or tightening the existing trap covers will solve the problem.
 In some cases when a house is left unoccupied for awhile the trap may dry out.
 Just opening a faucet and running some water down a drain will fill the trap and solve the problem.

 In other cases a sewer gas smell may be evident outside the house.
 This is typically from roof leader lines or outside area drains that are connected to the house drain outside the house and do not have traps.
 All plumbing drain connections should be trapped to prevent sewer gas from escaping.
 This also includes connections outside the house.
+In some cases where it has not rained for a while, the traps may have dried out.
+Simply pouring some water into the pipe before the trap will alleviate the sewer smell.
 [Read more about house sewer traps]

 A final word of advice about sewer problems